On the propagation of gravitational waves in matter-filled Bianchi I universe: Polar perturbations: Equations and Solutions

-Equation \eqref{26f} having $ \ddot{()} + ()''$ terms resembles a wave equation in $ \chi (t,r) $ and $ \psi (t,r) $.
+This equation \eqref{25j}, having both the $ \ddot{()}$ and $ ()''$ terms, resembles a wave equation in $ \chi (t,r) $ and $ \psi (t,r) $.
 One can see that unlike the axial case, the solutions for polar modes cannot be derived easily even in the vacuum case for $ l \geq 2 $.
-However, we may proceed further only if we make certain assumptions, such as neglecting the perturbation due to $ \chi (t,r) $ (or $ \psi (t,r) $), or taking $ \chi (t,r) $ and $ \psi (t,r) $) to be are proportional to each other.
-We now discuss these particular cases.\\
+However, we may proceed further only if, after inserting $ l=2 $ and substituting Eqn.\eqref{6}, we make certain assumptions, such as neglecting the perturbation due to $ \chi (t,r) $ (or $ \psi (t,r) $), or assuming $ \zeta (t,r) $ to be constant, or assuming $ \chi (t,r) $ and $ \psi (t,r) $) to be proportional to each other.
+Before proceeding with these assumptions, we write down the polar perturbation equations which will be used in the subsequent analysis: